Frequently Asked Questions

 Q: How many candidates will be selected as McHenry Fellows?

-A: Five will be selected for the academic year beginning in the fall of 2020 and five will be chosen for each subsequent academic year.
+A: Five will be selected for the academic year beginning in Fall 2022 and five will be chosen for each subsequent academic year.

 Q: Does the McHenry Global Public Service Fellows Program scholarship cover room and board and transportation from a fellow’s home to Georgetown University.